-- a.
-USD-INR, EUR-INR, GBP-INR and JPY-INR contracts are allowed to be traded. - b.
-The size of each contract shall be USD 1000 for USD-INR contracts, Euro 1000 for Euro-INR contracts, GBP 1000 for GBP-INR contracts and JPY 100,000 for JPY-INR contracts. - c.
-The contracts shall be quoted and settled in Indian Rupees. - d.
-The maturity of the contracts shall not exceed 12 months. - e.
-The settlement price for USD-INR and Euro-INR contracts shall be the Reserve Bank's Reference Rates and for GBP-INR and JPY-INR contracts shall be the exchange rates published by the Reserve Bank in its press release on the last trading day.
+a.
+USD-INR, EUR-INR, GBP-INR and JPY-INR contracts are allowed to be traded.

+b.
+The size of each contract shall be USD 1000 for USD-INR contracts, Euro 1000 for Euro-INR contracts, GBP 1000 for GBP-INR contracts and JPY 100,000 for c.
+The contracts shall be quoted and settled in Indian Rupees.

+JPY-INR contracts.

+d.
+The maturity of the contracts shall not exceed 12 months.

+e.
+The settlement price for USD-INR and Euro-INR contracts shall be the Reserve exchange rates published by the Reserve Bank in its press release on the last trading day.